-For detailed instructions on preparing such a formulation, see below: "Method of administration, extemporaneous formulation for children."
+For detailed instructions for preparing such a formulation, see section 6.6 "Preparation and administration - extemporaneous formulation for children".

 Renal impairment

 No adjustment of dosage is required in patients with impaired renal function or in patients on chronic dialysis, including haemodialysis and continuous ambulatory peritoneal dialysis (see section 5.2).